ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 Duplicate with guardian
 -----------------------

-A known entity resolution challenge is children being reported multiple times at different addresses.
+A known challenge in entity resolution is children being reported multiple times at different addresses.
 This can occur when family structures are complex and children might spend time at multiple households.
 A related challenge occurs with college students, who often are counted both at their